Children’s Eye Care & Eye Exams

 - Prior to starting first grade is advised

-- Annual exams are recommended once your child enters school
+- Annual kid's eye exams are recommended once your child enters school

 How Quickly Can A Child’s Vision Change?

 Vision can change quickly as your child develops, which means you should prioritize your children’s eye care.
-Factors that may affect your child’s vision include improper blood sugar levels, injury to the eyes, age-related changes or illness.
-The most common eyesight problems for children are nearsightedness, farsightedness and myopia.
+Factors that may change your child’s vision include improper blood sugar levels, injury to the eyes, normal physical growth or illness.
+The most common eyesight problems for children are nearsightedness (myopia), farsightedness and astigmatism.

 Can Children’s Eyesight Get Better?

 Issues like farsightedness can often improve as your child grows and learns to adjust.
-In other cases, a pediatric optician may discuss a variety of treatment options to help improve your child’s eyesight, such as glasses, therapy or medication.
+In other cases, a vision therapist may discuss a variety of treatment options to help improve your child’s eyesight, such as glasses, therapy or medication.
 Everyday eye care can also help improve vision or prevent it from worsening.

 Symptoms of poor-quality eyesight that could be cause for concern include: